johFeldmann/polynomial.systemc/README.md

-# Task02_SystemC_Polynom
+# SystemC Polynomial Template
-This is the Template for the 2nd Task.
+This is the template for the SystemC Polynomial task of the FPGAHS course.
+Please see the lab instructions for further Information.